AstroSayan/StepAnalyzer/README.md

 3. Added support for systems with offset characteristics.
 4. Added support for identifying unstable systems.
 5. Added separate error module for domain specific exception messages.
-6. Support for control package, matplotlib and many more all in one module.
+6. Support for control package, matplotlib and many more all-in-one module.
 7. Bug fixes

-## Further modification
+## Further ongoing modification
 1. Bug fixes (if any)
 2. Generalizing the module further
-3. Kivymd based GUI integration
+3. Angular based StepAnalyzer webapp development.
+[Click here](https://github.com/sayandas10/StepAnalyzer-WebApp) to learn more!

 ## Installing and importing
 1. For Anaconda: